Back to top

 a.
 Restore the Humboldt Parkway in parallel with light rail extension to the East Side and airport.

 b.
-Coordinate Scajaquada corridor improvements with high-frequency transit alternatives connecting the many attractions along the corridor (e.g., museums, zoo, Darwin Martin House, Wegmans/Tops, Elmwood Village, Buffalo State College.)
-These should be integrated with Buffalo Metro.
+Coordinate Scajaquada corridor improvements with high-frequency bus alternatives connecting the many attractions along the corridor (e.g., museums, zoo, Darwin Martin House, Wegmans/Tops, Elmwood Village, Buffalo State University.)
+These should be integrated with Buffalo Metro Rail Rapid Transit.

 4. Integrate transit with regional planning initiatives.

 a.
-IDA’s should mandate transit access when evaluating project incentive applications, and incentive siting on Metro Rail using e-TOD principles.
+IDA’s should mandate transit access when evaluating project incentive applications and incentivize siting on Metro Rail Rapid Transit and existing Metro Bus routes using e-TOD principles.

 b.
 Highway projects should first consider transit alternatives.